 2016 - Summer Institute on Global Indigeneities Fellow, University of Washington

 I'm a graduate fellow at the Washington Institute for the Study of Inequality and Race; I'm affiliated with the Jackson School of International Studies' Latin American Studies program; and I'm a founding member of the graduate student research cluster on Indigenous Studies.
 I participated in the Mellon Sawyer Seminar on the theme of "Capitalism and Comparative Racialization" at UW in the 2017-18 academic year.
 I was a fellow at Summer Institute on Global Indigeneities (SIGI) in 2016.
+I will be Mitchem fellow at Marquette University during the 2019-2020 year.

 “‘To Make Myself Known’: Colonial Erasure and Hermeneutical Tragedy,” Resistant Imaginations: A Conference on Critical Epistemologies, University of Oregon, Eugene, OR (February 2019).